poikilos/node-enlivenminetest/readme.md

 Manage minetestserver using a convenient web interface.

-Authentication for players via the mt auth db is planned!
+Authentication for players via the mt auth db is planned (see status at issue #2)!

 Before using this webapp, make sure you have installed minetest to
 $HOME/minetest with the RUN_IN_PLACE option (this option is true by